rdkcentral/ThunderNanoServices/BluetoothAudio/doc/BluetoothAudioPlugin.md

 <a name="property.sink::stream"></a>
 ## *sink::stream [<sup>property</sup>](#head.Properties)*

-Provides access to the v of the currently transmitted audio stream.
+Provides access to the properties of the currently transmitted audio stream.

 > This property is **read-only**.